-Tomonori Ishioka is an associate professor in the Faculty of Education at
+Tomonori Ishioka is an associate professor in the Faculty of Sociology at

 he received his Ph.D. for a thesis on the ethnographic research on nameless